 Clean Eating Recipes

-Here’s a current favorite recipe at our house right now.
-It’s so refreshing on a hot summer day.
+Here’s a recipe that is refreshing on a hot summer day.

 Banana “Ice Cream” Recipe